scottystephens/stratifi/docs/archive/TINK_OAUTH_IMPLEMENTATION.md

 3. Stores tokens securely in the database
 4. Fetches user info from Tink
 5. Automatically syncs accounts in the background
-6. Redirects user back to Stratifi
+6. Redirects user back to Stratiri

 ### 3. Token Storage